MicrosoftDocs/power-automate-docs/articles/minit/edge-statistics.md

 ---
-title: Edge statistics (preview)
+title: Edge statistics
-description: View edges in the process undergoing analysis and display their various properties in the Minit desktop application in process advisor.
+description: View edges in the process undergoing analysis and display their various properties in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka